BroWang1/ML-Iris-Dataset/README.md

 - Adam optimizer and setting up the lr
 - setting up backprogation w/ .backward()
 - Turning off backpropagation
-- Evaulated the model to see what kind of score  it got
+- Evaulated the model by checking the score
+- Saving the Neural Network by torch.save(model.state_dict(),'name of the model.pt')
+- Loading Models by new_model.load_state_dict(torch.load('name of the model.pt')